Noninvasive Treatment for Spinal Disc Disease

-Discogen is developing a treatment based on an ultrasound system that has been proven to stimulate and accelerate tissue repair and remodeling.
-This technology was proven safe and effective in a placebo controlled double-blinded study and was approved by FDA.
-Discogen is refining this proven technology and applying it to the treatment of intervertebral discs to provide symptomatic relief of both low back and leg pain.
-Based on in vitro and in vivo studies, the Discogen system – DiscRx – is biologically active in reducing inflammation and promoting spinal disc tissue repair processes.
+Discogen is developing an ultrasound-based treatment of intervertebral discs to provide symptomatic relief of both low back and leg pain.
+Based on in vitro and in vivo studies, the Discogen system – DiscRx – is biologically active in reducing inflammation and promoting spinal disc repair processes.

 Overview

 DiscRx is a disruptive technology that is capable of restructuring the treatment programs for discogenic pain.
-It will offer both symptomatic relief and also reverse or halt the disc degeneration process.
+It will offer both symptomatic relief and also affect the disc degeneration process.
 It will do so at a projected cost that is substantially lower than current prescribed treatments.

 Our Technology

-DiscRx will promote the repair of early stage herniated discs and relieve inflammation, providing both symptomatic relief of pain and halting further herniation.
-DiscRx therapy will promote the tissue remodeling and repair processes that by themselves are overwhelmed by the conditions created by disc herniation.
+DiscRx will promote the repair of early-stage disc disease and relieve inflammation, providing symptomatic relief of pain.
+DiscRx therapy will promote the tissue remodeling and repair processes that may slow the progression of spinal disc disease.

-For mid-stage disc degeneration patients, DiscRx will relieve pain and also slow the progress of disc degeneration disease, significantly delaying the time at which surgery is indicated.
-Delaying surgery by several years has the potential of avoiding additional surgeries performed to address degenerative changes that might occur as a sequela of the initial surgery.
+For early- to mid-stage disc degeneration patients, DiscRx may delay the time at which surgery is indicated.
+Delaying surgery by several years has the potential of avoiding additional surgeries as a result of adjacent level disease.

 About Us